 - A research project worth 60 credits (see below)

-- Advanced Power Electronic Converters and Devices (ES4E8)
+- Advanced Power Electronic Converters and Devices (ES4E8Link opens in a new window)

 Optional modules (choose 3)*

-NOTE: ES4D4 is an optional core for students without equivalent background experience.
++ES4D4 & ES3E7 are core modules for students without equivalent background experience.

 Part of the course credit comprises a substantial project appropriate to the course of study.
 This entails an in-depth experimental, theoretical or computational investigation of a topic chosen by the student in conjunction with an academic supervisor.